3ksoft/krystal/docs/decisions/0007-host-runtime-language.md

 Revisit this ADA when:

 1. browser/UI interaction is fully behind the logical runtime API,
-2. exact checkpoint semantics have a validated implementation,
+2. exact checkpoint semantics have a validated implementation, **DONE**,
 3. composable representation boundaries are understood well enough not to churn core types weekly,
-4. structured decoding has one validated GPU execution path,
+4. structured decoding has one validated GPU execution path, **DONE**,
 5. native daemon work becomes a concrete near-term deliverable.

 At that point compare: